Glycolic acid armpit primer: how to smell good and feel good

 When using glycolic acid in your armpit skincare routine, it is important to choose a product with a low concentration of the acid, as the skin in the underarm area is sensitive and can be easily irritated.
 Look for products where the glycolic acid content is either specified explicitly as is 5% or less, or – because ingredients are listed in order from greatest quantity to least – you can look for glycolic acid listed as the 5th ingredient, or further down on the ingredients list.
 This will ensure the concentration is not too high.

 Pit Prep was specially formulated to be gentle, as well as highly effective.
 So gentle, you can actually use it as a facial toner.
-It’s a great product to test out whether the glycolic acid armpit party is your scene.
 You can also start by using a glycolic acid-based body wash or lotion once or twice a week, gradually increasing to every other day or daily use as tolerated.

 It is also important to note that if you have sensitive skin or a history of skin irritation, you may want to consult with a dermatologist before incorporating glycolic acid into your armpit skincare routine.